pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

    torch._dynamo.config.cache_size_limit = <your desired cache limit>

-Torchdynamo plans to support many common cases of dynamic tensor shapes, such as varying batch size or sequence length.
+TorchDynamo plans to support many common cases of dynamic tensor shapes, such as varying batch size or sequence length.
 It does not plan to support rank-dynamism.
 In the meantime, setting a specific cache limit can be used in coordination with bucketing techniques to achieve an